Debra Messing (Grace) does not appear in this episode, though Will talked to Grace on the phone.

 Elliot: You know, maybe I should try out for track.
 Might as well.
 Once word gets out I tried out for cheerleading, I'll be running a lot anyway.

 Karen: Yeah.
-Well, we'll see what the kids are calling it when they're stuffing you in your locker on Monday.
+Well, we'll see what the kids are calling you when they're stuffing you in your locker on Monday.

 Karen: (to Jack about Elliot) Wow, cheerleading, huh?
 Really following in his daddy's footsteps.
 I remember when Stan's son first started getting fat.
 Stan was so proud.
 I only wish he'd lived to see him reach 300 pounds.